Waorani people traveling by canoe on a river

 This Waorani elder uses a blowpipe and darts for hunting.

-Nenquimo’s grandmother taught her, too.
-Waorani women are the caretakers of the forest.
-They watch over the plants and animals.
-They tell the hunters where to hunt and for which animals.
-Nenquimo learned all of these things.
+Nenquimo learned from her grandmother, too.
+Women in the Waorani nation have traditionally been the caretakers of the forest.
+They watch over the plants and animals and tell the men where to hunt and for which animals.

-The Waorani filed their lawsuit.
-They said that the government could not sell their land.
-It did not have their permission.
-The Waorani did not know if they would succeed.
+On February 27, 2019, the Waorani officially sued the government of Ecuador.
+They did not know if they would succeed.
 But, they knew they had to try.